Howters/ArisanOnChain/README.md

 ---

 ## 👥 Team

-Built with ❤️ for the Lisk Hackathon 2024
+Built with ❤️ for the Kelas Rutin Batch IV 2025

 ---